 About the author

 Jacqueline Young-Sterling is the Director of Customer Experience at Compliant IA.
-She regularly contributes or gets quoted in publications such as the Shopify Blog, Business News Daily, Independent Retail, and the Vend Blog as a retail expert.
+She regularly contributes to and is quoted in publications such as the Shopify Blog, Business News Daily, Independent Retail, and the Vend Blog as a retail expert.
 Compliant IA is the leading retail audit platform.
 Field managers and stores use the app to complete smart checklists at store-level, take photos, and assign tasks with automated reminders.